The Best Way to Share a Password Securely in 2026

 Try It

-If you want to test the one-time-link approach right now, you can do it below.
+If you want to test the one-time-link approach right now, share a fake password to yourself below.
 The secret is encrypted in your browser, the URL fragment carries the decryption key, and the link self-destructs after a single view.

 For a more detailed comparison of the leading tools in this category, see Alternatives to OneTimeSecret or our full SnapPwd vs the rest roundup.